Christopher Columbus

 Columbus made three further voyages to the Americas, exploring the Lesser Antilles in 1493, Trinidad and the northern coast of South America in 1498, and the east coast of Central America in 1502.
 Many of the names given to geographical features by Columbus, particularly the names of islands, are still in use.
-He gave the name indios ('Indians') to the indigenous peoples he encountered.
+He gave the name indios ('Indians') to the Indigenous peoples he encountered.
 The extent to which he was aware that the Americas were a wholly separate landmass is uncertain; he never clearly renounced his belief he had reached the Far East.
 As a colonial governor, Columbus was accused by some of his contemporaries of significant brutality and removed from the post.
 Columbus's strained relationship with the Crown of Castile and its colonial administrators in America led to his arrest and removal from Hispaniola in 1500, and later to protracted litigation over the privileges he and his heirs claimed were owed to them by the Crown.

 Columbus's expeditions inaugurated a period of exploration, conquest, and colonization that lasted for centuries, thus bringing the Americas into the European sphere of influence.
 The transfer of plants, animals, precious metals, culture, human populations, technology, diseases, and ideas between the Old World and New World that followed his first voyage are known as the Columbian exchange, named after him.
 These events and the effects which persist to the present are often cited as the beginning of the modern era.
-Diseases introduced from the Old World contributed to the genocide of Hispaniola's indigenous Taíno people, who were also subject to enslavement and other mistreatments by Columbus's government.
+Diseases introduced from the Old World contributed to the genocide of Hispaniola's Indigenous peoples, who were also subject to enslavement and other mistreatments by Columbus's government.
 Increased public awareness of these interactions has led to Columbus being less celebrated in Western culture, which has historically idealized him as a heroic discoverer.
 Numerous places have been named for him.